angiehjort/vizabi-csvtojson/README.md

 ####CSV-to-JSON data converter for Vizabi
 This script takes CSV and transforms it to Vizabi-readable JSON.
-It also resolves countryCode and regionCode for every country.
+It also resolves countryCode and regionCode for every countryName.

 ####Environment
 Requires [Node](http://nodejs.org/) and [csvtojson](https://www.npmjs.org/package/csvtojson)